Moddable-OpenSource/moddable/documentation/devices/linemb.md

 # Using the Moddable SDK with embedded Linux (Raspberry Pi Zero)
-This is a demo document to demostration how to bring up an embedded Linux device with the Moddable SDK.
+This is a demo document to demostrate how to bring up an embedded Linux device with the Moddable SDK.

 # Prepare
 check the general get started guide [Moddable SDK - Getting Started](../Moddable SDK - Getting Started.md)